Cabrillo National Monument & Point Loma Lighthouse

 “Cabrillo National Monument is located at the southern tip of the Point Loma Peninsula in San Diego, California.
 It commemorates the landing of Juan Rodríguez Cabrillo at San Diego Bay on September 28, 1542.
 This event marked the first time that a European expedition had set foot on what later became the West Coast of the United States.
 The heroic statue of Cabrillo, looking out over the bay, was executed by sculptor Alvaro de Bree for the Portuguese Government in 1939, who then donated it to the United States.
 The sandstone monument is 14 feet tall and weighs 14,000 pounds.

-The drive alone to the tip of the Point Loma peninsula is worth checking out by itself as it is beautiful and features a drive through a naval base as well as a Fort Rosecrans National Cemetery.
-When you get to the park entrance it is five dollars per car and you can park close to all of the main attractions.
+The drive alone to the tip of the Point Loma Peninsula is worth checking out as it is beautiful and features a ride through the naval base as well as a Fort Rosecrans National Cemetery.
+When you get to the park entrance, it is ten dollars per car, and you can park close to all of the main attractions.
 We first went to see the skyline of San Diego from this unique vantage point.
-You could see the downtown area, Coronado Bridge and even into Mexico on a clear day.
+You could see the downtown area, Coronado Bridge, and even into Mexico on a clear day.

-After that we headed over to check out the monument.
-It was pretty cool and really well done, but you can see it and photograph it from every angle in a matter of minutes.
-Interesting to see it has been around for so long though and it had a beautiful view of the ocean below.
+After that, we headed over to check out the monument.
+It was pretty cool, but you can see it and photograph it from every angle in a matter of minutes.
+It is interesting to see that it has been around for so long though, and it had a beautiful view of the ocean below.

-From there we headed up to the go tour the inside of the old point Loma lighthouse.
-For me it was the highlight of the area as it was a really well-preserved historical look at how they lived, and you could actually walk all the way up to get a good look at the top of the lighthouse.
-I really liked this area as the glass piece that magnified the light was huge and had thousands pieces of glass in different shapes used to form it.
-You can also look at the rooms of the children who lived there and get a glimpse into their life.
-It must have been lonely as one of the signs said they only went to town once every week or two since they were so far away almost never had any visitors.
+From there, we headed up to the go tour the inside of the old Point Loma Lighthouse.
+For me, it was the highlight of the area as it was a well-preserved historical look at how they lived, and you could actually walk up to get a good look at the top of the lighthouse.
+I liked this area as the glass piece that magnified the light was huge and had thousands of pieces of glass in different shapes used to form it.
+You can also look at the rooms of the children who lived there and get a glimpse into their life as well.
+It must have been lonely as one of the signs said they only went to town once every week or two since they were so far away rarely had any visitors.

-All in all it was a pretty cool place to walk around at.
-I would say it is well worth the 5 dollars to get in; however, if you are only in San Diego for a couple days you may want to check out other places first.
+All in all, it was a pretty cool place to explore.
+I would say it is well worth the 10 dollars to get in; however, if you are only in San Diego for a couple of days, you may want to check out other places first.
 I imagine the view of the city at night from here is pretty amazing though.
-Check out the rest of the photos below and leave me a comment.
+Let me know what you think in the comments.